“Do I need to collect tax on that chair?” and your other burning accounting questions—Answered!

 Despite what you may believe, managing your books is not something to be feared.
-In this webinar Justin Masonek, who updates Excel sheets for fun and has helped countless designers with their accounting, will help demystify for you all things numbers related so that your books are in order and you’re in good standing with Uncle Sam—just in time for tax season.
+In this webinar Justin Masonek, who updates Excel sheets for fun and has helped countless designers with their accounting, will help demystify for you all things numbers related so that your books are in order and you’re in good standing with Uncle Sam.

 In this class, you will learn:

 - How to track orders, prepare invoice packages, reconcile monthly credit card statements and bank accounts, and maintain profit and loss sheets.

 - The importance of collecting sales tax and how to identify taxable items.